-Ensure the trigger group is fully seated rearward.
-You should be able to tap the trigger group retaining pins gently into position.
+Insert the trigger group into receiver.
+It is properly seated when the holes in the receiver line up perfectly with the holes in the trigger assembly.
+You should be able to tap the trigger assembly retaining pins gently into position.
 If excessive force seems to be required, the holes are not completely aligned.